-The Virtuolo brand name was built as a line of high quality player pianos by the illustrious Hallet & Davis Piano Company was known for building very high quality, expensive pianos during the late 19th and early 20th Centuries.
+The Hallet & Davis Piano Company was known for building very high quality, expensive pianos during the late 19th and early 20th Centuries.
 They offered a full line of square, upright and grand pianos until about 1890 when they discontinued the square piano and increased production on the ever more popular upright.
-Their 'Virtuolo' line of player pianos were produced from about 1905 – 1925, and they were considered to be about the finest quality player pianos available.
+Their “Virtuolo” line of player pianos were produced from about 1905 – 1925, and they were considered to be some of the finest, most well-made player pianos available.